 It is important for your toddler to have 15-20 minutes of one-to-one time with one parent every day.

 We recommend 45-90 minutes of outside time and physical play every day.
 Children who get lots of exercise fall asleep more quickly, stay asleep longer, sleep better and wake up feeling nice and refreshed.

 Provide the right nutrition – carbohydrates can have a calming effect on the body, ideal bedtime snacks can include bagels, pea butter on whole wheat toast and oatmeal with bananas.
 Be aware that some foods that are high in protein or sugar generate alertness especially eaten alone.

-Invest into a Gro Clock, not only has this helped my own toddler to stay in her bed to 7am it has also helped many of my toddler clients as well.
+Invest into a Gro Clock, not only has this helped my own children to stay in her bed until it is morning time, it has also helped many of my toddler clients as well.

 Getting your toddler to sleep and creating a smooth bedtime transition is difficult, it is not an overnight solution, it takes time to establish healthy sleep habits.
-If you feel you are ready to make changes to your toddler’s sleep get in touch with Love Sleep today and let’s get bedtime running as smooth as it can be.
+If you feel you are ready to make changes to your toddler’s sleep get in touch with the Night Ninja today and let’s get bedtime running as smooth as it can be.

 Lisa Lamb x